PieterBoots/Sparse-dictionary-learning/README.md

 ![Screenshot](https://github.com/PieterBoots/Sparse-dictionary-learning/edit/master/screenshot.jpg)

-You can change these values to ajust the process.
+You can change the following variables in the file 'Form1.cs' to ajust the process.

 Example 1